ro0gr/ember-page-object-codemod/README.md

 # ember-page-object-codemod

-A collection of codemod's for ember-page-object-codemod.
+A collection of codemod's for [ember-cli-page-object](https://github.com/san650/ember-cli-page-object).

 ## Usage